reverentgeek/node-weight-tracker/docs/blog-post.md

 As you can see, there are some conditional statements in the template based on whether or not the current user is authenticated.
 If the user is not authenticated, a **Login** button is displayed.
 If a user is currently logged in, a welcome message and a **Logout** button are displayed.

-Next you will add an EJS template for the home page.
+Next, you will add an EJS template for the home page.
 In the `templates` folder, create a new file named `index.ejs` and paste in the following markup.

 ```html
 <h1 class="title">Node.js Weight Tracker</h1>